-The 2011 Annual Meeting of Stockholders ("Annual Meeting") of SandRidge Energy, Inc., a Delaware corporation (the "Company" or "SandRidge"), will be held in the SandRidge Auditorium at our corporate offices located at 123 Robert S. Kerr Avenue, Oklahoma City, Oklahoma 73102, on June 3, 2011, at 9:00 a.m., central time.
+The 2012 Annual Meeting of Stockholders ("Annual Meeting") of SandRidge Energy, Inc., a Delaware corporation (the "Company" or "SandRidge"), will be held in the SandRidge Auditorium at our corporate offices located at 123 Robert S. Kerr Avenue, Oklahoma City, Oklahoma 73102, on June 1, 2012, at 9:00 a.m., central time.
 At the Annual Meeting, stockholders will be asked to:

-(1) Elect two Class II directors to serve on our Board of Directors for a three-year term;

-(2) Ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2011;

-(3) Approve an amendment to the SandRidge Energy, Inc. 2009 Incentive Plan to increase the number of shares of Company common stock issuable under the plan;
+- (1) Elect two Class III directors to serve on our Board of Directors for a three-year term; - (2) Ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012; - (3) Approve an amendment to the SandRidge Energy, Inc. 2009 Incentive Plan to increase the number of shares of Company common stock issuable under the plan; and - (4) Transact such other business as may properly come before the Annual Meeting or any adjournments thereof.

-(4) Approve, in a non-binding vote, the compensation provided to the Company's named executive officers, as disclosed pursuant to Item 402 of Regulation S-K under the Securities Exchange Act of 1934;

-(5) Recommend, in a non-binding vote, whether a non-binding stockholder vote to approve the compensation of the Company's named executive officers should occur every one, two or three years; and

-(6) Transact such other business as may properly come before the Annual Meeting or any adjournments thereof.